kirankt/ember-csi-kubevirt/README.md

-# ember-csi-examples
+# Ember-CSI-Kubevirt

-Examples to deploy and use Ember CSI along with Kubevirt on Kubernetes/OpenShift
+Ember-CSI-Kubevirt enables users to quickly fire up Ember-CSI on Kubernetes 1.11+ or OpenShift 3.11+.

+Note: This repo is still work in progress.

+## Usage